 - stressful or traumatic events

-- comparison to other parents (there is myriad of “perfect parents” to whom we persistently compare ourselves)
+- comparison to other parents (there is a myriad of “perfect parents” to whom we persistently compare ourselves)

-Why do women have bigger inner critic?
+Why do women have more prominent inner critics?

 - It could tell you things that are not true